danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

     - src
 ```

-We'll also use the Elastic Transcoder Pipeline ARN and MP3 Preset ARN (from [step 1](#1-create-a-pipeline) and [step 2](#2-choose-a-preset)) to configure our Lambda with the required IAM permissions, so it can create transcoder jobs:
+Use the Elastic Transcoder Pipeline ARN and MP3 Preset ARN (from [step 1](#1-create-a-pipeline) and [step 2](#2-choose-a-preset)) to configure the Lambda with the required IAM permissions, so it can create transcoder jobs:

 ```yml
 service: audio-transcoder